Skip to content

 College Community

 The University of Utah College of Social Work, established in 1937, is a leader in social work education in the Intermountain West.
-The College offers students an inclusive and challenging learning environment where students are encouraged to collaborate with faculty, peers, and community partners in analyzing and resolving critical social problems.
+The College offers students a welcoming and challenging learning environment where students are encouraged to collaborate with faculty, peers, and community partners in analyzing and resolving critical social problems.

 Land Acknowledgement